root-project/web/for_developers/web/index.md

 The install instructions differ a bit from the ones you can find on the [Jekyll web site](https://jekyllrb.com/docs/){:target="_blank"}
-as you do not need to create a new web site but instead get it from github.
+as you do not need to create a new web site but instead get it from GitHub.
 So the steps are:

 1. Install a full [Ruby development environment](https://jekyllrb.com/docs/installation/){:target="_blank"}.